Skip to Content

 Lake Louise - Ice sculpting during Ice Magic Festival

 Lake Louise will become much busier during the Ice Magic Festival.
-It used to be a completely free Banff activity but with the popularity growing over the years, you now require a ticket for weekends from 10am to 5:30pm.
+It used to be a completely free Banff activity but with the popularity growing over the years, you now require a ticket to access the event site.

-Overnight stays in Lake Louise at the following Lake Louise hotels will include tickets to the Ice Magic Festival:
+Overnight stays in Lake Louise at the following Lake Louise hotels will include complimentary tickets to the Ice Magic Festival (but tickets must be reserved with your hotel) and can visit from 11am to 2pm on the weekends:

 If you aren’t there for the actual carving, don’t worry as you have plenty of days following to still take in the Lake Louise ice sculptures.
 They leave them up for quite some time afterwards (as long as they aren’t melting and it’s unsafe to leave them up), but the best time to see the ice sculptures at Lake Louise is before they get snowed on.
 We recommend going on a weekday shortly after the ice carving competition if possible.